 I found a promising, free to use EXIF system on Github.
-Simply called exif-js, it allows checking an image for the EXIF data then allowing access to the data stored in the image.
+Simply called exif-js, it allows checking an image for the EXIF data then granting access to the data stored in the photograph.

 Creating a working EXIF system was fairly straightforward.
-The struggle came when getting this to work with the Juicebox gallery and then working in Teachable.
+On the other hand, the struggle came when getting this to work with the Juicebox gallery and consequently working in Teachable.

-The client decided he’d like images to load quicker and as a bonus be easier to upload.
-(If you’ve ever tried to upload images to Teachable to use elsewhere, you’ll know what I mean.)
+The client decided he’d like images to load quicker and as a bonus be more straightforward to upload.
+(If you’ve ever tried to upload media to Teachable to use elsewhere, you’ll know what I mean.)
 To do this, we used Amazon Web Services S3 storage.
 Each gallery created would have a new folder structure on AWS S3.

 - Custom code

-Twelve templates were edited to get the desired look for Jerry’s site as well as over 850 lines of CSS.
+We made edits to Twelve templates to get the desired look for Jerry’s website and over 850 lines of CSS.

 Visit his amazing photography tutorials at http://ghionis.com